preciousXL/Neural_entrainment_to_tACS_in_L5PCs/README.md

 # Neural entrainment to tACS in L5 PCs

-Code associated with paper: "Huang XL, Wei XL, Wang J, Yi GS.
+Code associated with paper: "[Huang XL, Wei XL, Wang J, Yi GS.
 Multi-scale model of neural entrainment by transcranial alternating current stimulation in realistic cortical anatomy.
-Journal of Computational Neuroscience, 2025."
+Journal of Computational Neuroscience, 2025.] (https://link.springer.com/article/10.1007/s10827-025-00912-7)"

 ## 1. Reproduction of paper figures:
 Run `figure*.ipynb` files to plot the figures in the main text, the plot data are stored in directory `data_paper/`